 Iowa’s Medical Malpractice Statute of Limitations and Damages Caps

-The statute of limitations for filing a medical malpractice claim in Iowa is two years from the date of the injury.
-If, however, a person does not immediately discover the injury, he or she is not necessarily exempt from filing a claim, as Iowa law allows an extension of up to two years from the date of the injury in these cases.
+The statute of limitations for filing a medical malpractice claim in Iowa is two years from date of injury.
+If, however, a person does not immediately discover the injury, it’s a little different.
+They are not necessarily exempt from filing a claim.
+Iowa law allows an extension of up to two years from the date of the injury in these cases.

-It’s important to note that claims can never be filed more than six years after the negligent act that caused the injury took place.
-In some other circumstances there may be a period of time shorter than two years so attention to getting advice as early is possible is important.
+Claims can never be filed more than six years after the negligent act that caused the injury took place.
+In some other circumstances there may be a period of time shorter than two years.
+So attention to getting advice as early is possible is important.

-Like Illinois law, Iowa law does not place a limit on how much a medical malpractice plaintiff can collect in either economic or non-economic damages.
+Iowa doesn’t place a limit on how much a medical malpractice plaintiff can collect in either economic or non-economic damages.

 This also applies to punitive damages, which are awarded in cases where a defendant exhibited malicious or particularly reprehensible behavior.